 Maintaining Family Relationships

-Evidence suggests that maintaining family ties within prison reduces an offenders’ chance of reoffending by 39% (DfE 2009).
-Our programmes tackle the sensitive issues of families and parenting in a safe and constructive way to encourage family ties and contribute towards the rehabilitation agenda.
+Evidence suggests that maintaining family ties within prison is important for those in prison (Lord Farmer, 2017).
+Our programmes tackle the sensitive issues of families and parenting in a safe and constructive way, to encourage family ties and contribute towards the rehabilitation agenda.

-Our most recent independent evaluation (The Family Man Impact Study, 2011, Boswell Research Fellows and the University of East Anglia) detailed the programme’s sustainable impact on developing and maintaining stronger family ties, through a focus on focus on shared goal-setting underpinned by Desistance theory.
+One of our independent evaluations (The Family Man Impact Study, 2011, Boswell Research Fellows and the University of East Anglia) detailed the programme’s sustainable impact on developing and maintaining stronger family ties, through a focus on shared goal-setting underpinned by desistance theory.

 “A big, big change… The family comes first now.
 Before it was always himself….
 I wonder if it’s the same man I married!” – Family Supporter